Your Smart Thermostat Data Could Tackle One of Earth’s Biggest Emissions Sources

 Instead of blindly following a schedule, they analyse real-time data to keep energy use lean and efficient.

-Savings in energy and money vary depending on the settings used, and average savings are complicated to elicit.
-However, the average American home is said to save approximately 8 percent on their annual heating and cooling bills with a smart thermostat, and UK customers between 8.4 and 16.5 percent of their heating’s energy use.
+Energy and money savings vary depending on the settings used, and average savings are complicated to elicit.
+However, the average American home is said to save approximately 8 percent on its annual heating and cooling bills with a smart thermostat, and UK customers save between 8.4 and 16.5 percent of their heating energy use.
 Some estimates cite savings as high as 31 percent

 Powering science with user data